 The festival screens short and feature-length films in both showcase and competition settings, hosts panel discussions on issues in contemporary filmmaking, and invites the filmmakers to interact with the audience at a number of social events.
 Film categories include:

-- Animated short
+- Animated and Experimental

-- Documentary feature and short
+- Documentary and narrative features and shorts

 - Mississippi narrative and documentary

-- Mississippi Music Video
+- Music Video and Documentary